 How can a company use my data?

-When you sign up to buy something online, join a mailing list, donate to a charity or enter a competition, you are giving the organisation involved your personal data.
+When you buy something online, join a mailing list, donate to a charity or enter a competition, you are giving the organisation involved your personal data.

 Depending on what permissions you give, that organisation might be able to: